 An FPA can become “obsolete” in as short as one year.
 This is because many institutions don’t want to rely on stale, outdated documents.
 Depending on your circumstances, a stale, obsolete power of attorney may not be able to help you and your family with insurance contracts, retirement plans, banking and investment accounts, online personal accounts such as email, Facebook, Instagram, and LinkedIn, and elder care and special needs planning.

 If it’s been more than a year or two since you’ve signed your power of attorney, it might be time for a fresh one.
 Call us!
 We can help make sure you and your family are fully protected by helping you determine:

 Regardless of your priorities, there is a financial power of attorney right for your situation and goals.
 Determine your specific needs while you are of sound mind.
 Of course, nothing tops the advice and recommendations of an attorney experienced in these matters.
-Contact Brandon Erickson at O’Keeffe O’Brien Lyson Foss today at 701-235-8000 or 877-235-8002 to discuss this subject and many other estate planning strategies.
+Contact Brandon Erickson at O’Keeffe O’Brien Lyson Attorneys today at 701-235-8000 or 877-235-8002 to discuss this subject and many other estate planning strategies.
 Remember, you don’t have to be wealthy or have a lot of assets to justify developing an estate plan.